Arabic that renders correctly in your game

 Status: Published on Nexus Mods · View on Nexus Mods

 Two pak archives.
 One is the engine's official future; the other is the legacy format the game still mounts.
-Most modders only see one.
+The Arabic build ships into both.

-The Outer Worlds 2 ships in twelve official languages — Arabic isn't one of them.
+The Outer Worlds 2 ships in twelve official languages, Arabic isn't one of them.
 Obsidian's UE5.4 build uses Zen Loader / IoStore for game data, plus a parallel legacy pak format the game mounts alongside.
-Most modders working on UE5 fan localizations don't see the second pak; font replacement attempts fail because they assume IoStore is the whole story.
+Text goes through IoStore; font replacement goes through the legacy pak.
+Both archives have to ship for Arabic to render correctly.

 Words